kaveeshagim/ai-content-creator-agent/README.md

 ---

+### ⚙️ Setup

+1. Copy `.env.example` to `.env` and fill in your API keys.
+2. Install the dependencies with `pip install -r requirements.txt`.

+---

 Want to build your own AI-powered publishing assistant?
 **Fork this repo and start generating!**

 ---